cncf/toc/.github/ISSUE_TEMPLATE/graduation.md

 <!-- (Project assertion goes here) -->

-The Kyverno project currently has eight (8) maintainers from four (4) affiliations.
+The Kyverno project had eight (8) maintainers from (4) affiliations at the time this PR was created, but with recent changes now has five (5) maintainers from one (1) affiliation.
+We are in actively discussing this situation to determine the best path forward.

 - [x] **Document a complete maintainer lifecycle process (including roles, onboarding, offboarding, and emeritus status).**